Thanks for visiting this page which lists tips for

 Make this summary exciting and highlight the

-strongest points of your book without giving away too
+strongest points of your book without giving

-much information.
-Paying attention to the back covers
+away too much information.
+Paying attention to

-of traditionally published books you read or browse can
+you read or browse can help you hone this crucial

-help you hone this crucial book copy writing skill; it’s
+book copy writing skill; it’s more critical to have

-more critical to have such a powerful blurb for fiction
+such a powerful blurb for fiction books than it is

-books than it is for nonfiction, self-help books.
+for nonfiction, self-help books.

-• Constantly conduct research to find out how to have
+• Constantly conduct research to find out how

-more author success.
+to have more author success.

 Promotion